storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 and inside it we have our Groth16 verifier, denoted as $G16$.
-$G16$ will verify the proof provided by Bob, using native Bitcoin Script and the big P2TR Merkle tree that we've discussed above in Big Idea 2.
+$G16$ will verify the proof provided by Bob, using native Bitcoin Script and the big P2TR Merkle tree that we've discussed above in [Big Idea 2](#big-idea-2-groth16-bitcoin-script-compiler).
 If the proof is valid, then Bob can spend the $10$ BTC using the Payout transaction that gives him the $10$ BTC back.
 This has also a timelock to allow Alice to disprove Bob's proof.
 If Alice cannot disprove Bob, he will eventually get his $10$ BTC back by the Payout transaction.

-However, if at least one of the leaves in the Merkle tree is invalid, then Alice can again say "fuck you" and spend the $10$ BTC using the Disprove transaction that gives her the $10$ BTC back.
+However, if at least one of the leaves in the big P2TR Merkle tree inside the $G16$ is invalid, then Alice can again say "fuck you" and spend the $10$ BTC using the Disprove transaction that gives her the $10$ BTC back.